bcmullins/bcmullins.github.io/research.md

 <img style="float: right; display: inline-block" width="40%" height="40%"  src="/images/model.png">

 This project studies connections between the topological properties of machine learning classification models and the explainability of those models' predictions.
-We introduce a rigorous grounding for the [theory of probabilisitic anchors](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf) and provide an intuitive but formal definition of an explainable classifer.
+We introduce a rigorous, topological grounding for the [theory of probabilisitic anchors](https://homes.cs.washington.edu/~marcotcr/aaai18.pdf) and provide an intuitive but formal definition of an explainable classifer.
 From this perspective, we derive connections between the degree of explainability, topological complexity of the classifier, and the learning theoretic notion of solvability.

 ## Earnings Mobility and SNAP Participation in Georgia